-If you’re looking to pursue new opportunities in investment banking, then your CV acts as your first impression, and it needs to stand out from the competition, grabbing recruiters’ attention.
+If you’re looking to pursue new opportunities in investment banking, then your CV need to stand out amongst the fierce competition.

-This comprehensive guide, which contains an investment banking CV example, will support you in producing an eye catching CV, that will help you secure your dream role.
+This comprehensive guide, which contains 4 investment banking CV examples will support you in producing an eye catching CV, that will help you secure your dream role.

 Investment banking CV example

 This CV example demonstrates how to correctly structure your work experience, enabling recruiters to quickly and easily navigate your experience.

 This guide will document how to format and write your CV to maximise the impact you make within the hiring process.

 Facilitate ease of reading within your CV by having a clear, concise and professional structure.

 Entice recruiters’ attention through pinpointing your most applicable skills in your CV, demonstrating why you’re the right candidate for roles.

 This below infographic documents how to correctly format your CV, stating what sections you need to be adding.